Back

 Be honest and accurate

 Be completely honest when preparing your application.
-If you fail to mention any credit cards or personal loans, it will slow down the process while the mortgage lender sifts through your credit history.
+If you fail to mention any credit cards or personal loans, this can slow down the process while the mortgage lender searches through your credit history.

 Make sure all copies are certified

 Ready to buy your new home?
 Discover our range of energy-efficient properties across the UK, including 4 bedroom and 5 bedroom homes.
-We also have unique offers to help you move, from Part Exchange and Movemaker to Parent Power and Deposit Boost.
+We also have unique offers to help you move, including Part Exchange, Movemaker, Bank of Family, and Deposit Boost.

 Call our Sales Advisers today to get started.